 - Anurupa Roy, Artist

-There will also be case stduies sharing by art and cultural organisations in India, including Artreach India, Pratham, and The Community Library Project, and Tara Child Protection & Empowerment.
+There will also be case studies sharing by art and cultural organisations in India, including Artreach India, The Community Library Project, and Tara Child Protection & Empowerment.

 Please send the following documents to firstname.lastname@example.org by Thursday, 30 Jul 2020: